AryanRogye/ComfyShot/README.md

 Shortcuts can be changed under **ComfyShot → Settings → Shortcuts**.

 After taking a screenshot, hover over it to reveal its controls.
-You can open it as a PNG, drag it into another app, edit it, or remove it from the stack.
+You can open it as a PNG, draw and annotate it in the built-in editor, drag it into another app, or remove it from the stack.
+Hold **Shift** and click screenshots to select multiple images, then drag the selection into another app.
+Selected screenshots can also be cleared from the menu-bar menu.

+To choose how multiple screenshots appear while dragging, open **ComfyShot → Settings → General → Drag Preview Formation**.

 ## Building from source